This is a guide covering everything you need to know about chalk art.

 First, there’s regular chalk, and it has subcategories like large or slim chalk.
 Then, we have chalk pestles, chalk markers, chalk pencils, etc.

 In contrast, slim chalk is great for adding highlights and adding details to drawings.
 You can use also chalk pastels for shading and adding fine details to your chalk art.
-Moreover, it’s best to choose regular pestle chalk since it rubs off.

 A chalk marker is another type of chalk.